The FAQs are organized in the following four categories. Click on the link that best represents your question.

 How many letters of recommendation do I need for applying to the MPP?

-- You will need to provide names and contact information of three people who are willing to provide a letter of recommendation for you.
+- You will need to provide the names and contact information of three people who are willing to provide a letter of recommendation for you.
 We will send them an electronic letter of recommendation form to complete and return to us.

 What should be included in the letter of recommendation?